1964 Saskatchewan general election

-The 1964 Saskatchewan general election was held on April 22, 1964, to elect members of the Legislative Assembly of Saskatchewan.
+The 1964 Saskatchewan general election was held on April 22, 1964, to elect members of the 15th Saskatchewan Legislature.

 The Co-operative Commonwealth Federation (CCF) government of Premier Woodrow Lloyd was defeated by the Liberal Party, led by Ross Thatcher.
 The CCF had governed Saskatchewan since the 1944 election under the leadership (until December 1961) of Tommy Douglas.

 By 1964 the provincial Social Credit Party had collapsed, nominating only two candidates.
 In another morale hit, the federal Social Credit Party endorsed the Liberals during the election.
 While the CCF held on to nearly all of their vote from the previous election and only trailed the Liberals by 0.1%, most of the shift in Social Credit support went to the Liberals and proved decisive in helping to push Thatcher to a majority government.

 The Progressive Conservative Party also picked up some support at the expense of Social Credit but won only one seat in the legislature, that of leader Martin Pederson.